 I learned how to fill a Christmas stocking from a master.
-In my house, the Christmas stocking was not an afterthought; every year, my mom came up with an inspired mix of gifts—a wooden hairbrush, wallet, tiny flashlight, nail polish, ceramic mug, and pair of earrings—each individually wrapped and buried in a trove of foil-wrapped chocolate.
+In my house, the Christmas stocking was not an afterthought; every year, my mom came up with an inspired mix of gifts–maybe a wooden hairbrush, wallet, tiny flashlight, nail polish, ceramic mug, or pair of earrings–each individually wrapped and buried in a trove of foil-wrapped chocolate.

 The perfect stocking stuffer is small, relatively inexpensive, and not destined for the garbage can.
 Think: tiny treasures that are fun, useful, and a little more extravagent than what the recipient would buy for him or herself.

 To make sure we’ve got everyone on your list covered, we’re posting a new gift guide every weekday from now until Christmas.
 See all of the Gift Guides to date in our archive.

 Above: This Rosewood Tape Measure has been on my stocking wish list for a while.
 It’s a tiny 2-inch square but measures up to 6 1/2 feet and would be a delightful alternative to the clunky tape measure I often tote around; $14 from Spartan in Austin.

 Above: Though I scoffed at my mother’s suggestion of a nice pen as a gift for a love interest, I myself am a sucker for pencils.
 Left: From Germany, an Adjustable Brass Pencil Sharpener that creates three points: sharp, medium, and rounded; $22 at Canoe.
 Right: Cedar Pointe Pencils are made of California incense cedar by a New Jersey company founded in 1889; $5 for a set of twelve at Canoe.

 Above: The Midori Grain Memo Pad is filled with ruled sheets for writing and plain white sheets for drawing, and is covered in recycled Spanish leather; $8 from Vetted.